 If any answer is unclear, document your assumption in writing before sharing the result.

-Why teams get this wrong
+Why smart teams still get this wrong

-Scenario: You need to calculate a deadline that is "30 days" from 1 October 2026.
+Scenario: "30 days" from 1 October 2026.

 | Method | Result | What happens on 1 Oct? |